 In case you do not know, BICQLO Shinjuku is actually a fusion between two popular stores in Tokyo―Bic Camera and Uniqlo.

-Bic Camera is a well-known retailer of home electronics while Uniqlo is a famous fashion brand name.
+Bic Camera is a well-known retailer of home electronics while Uniqlo is a famous fashion brand.
 With such collaboration, this store is quite unique among other malls in Shinjuku.

 While inside the shop, look into their range of beauty appliances, cameras, and computers.